 The Prospect Hill Cemetery’s last official internment happened in the 1970s, and since then it has been closed to more burials.
 For almost 40 years, it sat behind a major public housing project and was largely neglected and forgotten by Omaha.
 However, in the last 20 years since those projects were demolished, there’s been a resurgence of interest in the Prospect Hill.
 Today, events are held regularly and the cemetery’s board of directors meets regularly to manage the cemetery’s affairs.

 North Omaha history owes a debt of gratitude to the cemetery for bringing many of the city’s founding fathers here to rest.
-I owe the cemetery for sparking my imagination about Old Omaha in my youth.
+Like many other history lovers before me, I owe the cemetery for sparking my imagination about Old Omaha in my youth.

 You Might Like…